 The new iPad isn’t a Pro model, but you can ape it pretty nicely with this excellent case from Logitech.

 It takes replaceable coin batteries that promise a four-year life – not bad at all.
-Obviously we don’t know yet if that’s true.

 The design lets you have a typing and general viewing mode, and the standing position for typing is very sturdy.
 One downside is that the keyboard isn’t backlit but if you don’t mind that, this is an excellent protective keyboard case.
+There's also a mount for the Apple Pencil.

 It’s a premium price, but it’s a premium product.
-It also fits the iPad Air 1.

 Griffin Survivor Journey for iPad